jennyfolkesson/imagingDB/README.md

 ```buildoutcfg
 jupyter notebook --ip=0.0.0.0 --port=8888 --allow-root --no-browser
 ```
-Then you can access your notebooks in your browser at (if you're on fry):
+Then you can access your notebooks in your browser using your server name (e.g. if you're on the biohub internal server named fry):
 ```buildoutcfg
 http://fry:<whatever port you mapped to when starting up docker container>
 ```